 Solid Waste Management Advisory Council

-Marion County is recruiting for four open positions on the Solid Waste Management Advisory Council (SWMAC).
+Marion County is recruiting for five open positions on the Solid Waste Management Advisory Council (SWMAC).
 SWMAC is a sixteen-member advisory council that makes recommendations on waste reduction and disposal policy issues.
 The Council is made up of citizens-at-large (50%) and businesses and industry representatives (50%).
 Members meet once per month (4th Tuesday) in a formal setting to discuss policies on how to reduce both waste flow and toxicity in our county.
-Members must be 18 years of age, and are appointed to 4-year terms.
-We are currently recruiting for three citizen-at-large positions, one business/industry position representing a Chamber of Commerce, and one position representing the disposal industry.
+Members must be 18 years of age, and must live or work in Marion County to be eligible for these positions.
+SWMAC members appointed to 4-year terms.
+We are currently recruiting for four citizen-at-large positions, and one business/industry position representing a Chamber of Commerce.
+Individuals affiliated as a member or staff of a local chamber are eligible for the chamber position.
 Use the Advisory Board Application to be considered for a position with SWMAC.
 Find out more about Marion County Solid Waste Management Advisory Council here.

 Environmental Services, Public Works Storm Drain Marking

 Volunteers will learn about the storm water system in Marion County while installing storm water drain markers, and mapping their location.
 Interested individuals who are able to work independently, walk and stand for long periods of time, and use a caulking gun can apply here.
 In order to fill this volunteer position, applicants must have the ability to pick up supplies at our Public Works location in Salem, and drive to various locations throughout Marion County.